 The methods component is an in-class exam, designed to be completed within a four-hour time period.
 However, a total of six hours will be allowed.
-Students must bring a pocket calculator or laptop (for using a spreadsheet application ONLY) and may bring the following written material: Rothman KJ, Greenland S. Lash TL.
-Modern Epidemiology.
-Philadelphia: Lippincott Williams & Wilkins.
-Annotations from coursework are allowable, but annotations for the purpose of the exam are not.
 The exam will be 20-25 questions, some of which may be clustered in multi-part questions based on a table, figure, abstract, or scenario.
 All items are to be answered, and their point values will sum to 100.